Epidermolysis bullosa simplex

 What are the symptoms of epidermolysis bullosa simplex?

-The main feature of EB simplex is blistering caused by friction.
+The main feature of EB simplex is blistering caused by friction (rubbing or scratching).
 It is often painful and can sometimes significantly affect daily life and interfere with education and work.

 The age at which skin blisters develop depends on the type of EB simplex.
 Most commonly, the blisters occur for the first time during early childhood.
 However, blisters may start at birth or in adulthood.
-In early childhood, blisters tend to occur at sites of friction.
-Friction sites include areas under the elasticated areas of a nappy or the hands and knees during the crawling stage.
+In early childhood, blisters tend to occur in areas of friction.
+Friction areas may include under the elasticated areas of a nappy or the hands and knees during the crawling stage.

-Later, painful blisters tend to develop on the soles after walking only short distances.
+Later, painful blisters tend to develop on the soles of the feet after walking only short distances.
 Writing with pens and pencils can cause blisters to appear on fingers, especially in children.
-Blisters may also appear under close fitting clothing such as waistbands, collars or the ribbing of socks.
-A few people find that hot food or hot drinks will cause blistering within the mouth.
+Blisters may also appear under close fitting clothing such as waistbands, collars or the rubbing of socks.
+A few people find that hot food or hot drinks will cause blistering in the mouth.

 The formation of blisters is generally worse during warm weather.
 A few individuals may be free of blisters during the winter.
-Secondary infection of the blisters can be a common problem.
+Secondary infection of the blisters (infection with bacteria) can be a common problem.

-In the generalised severe variant of EB simplex, blisters occur for the first time at an earlier age, usually within a few days of birth.
+In the severe type of EBS, blisters occur for the first time at an earlier age, usually within a few days of birth.
 They can occur anywhere on the body and may be very extensive.
-The infant may be very unwell in the first few months of life but generally becomes much better after this.
-This form of EB simplex often improves dramatically after early childhood.
+The infant may be very unwell in the first few months of life but generally become much better after this.
+Severe EBS often improves after early childhood.
 In some, the blisters may disappear for a short while during a feverish illness.

 What does epidermolysis bullosa simplex look like?

-The blisters of typical EB simplex look the same as the blisters that anyone can get as the result of friction to the skin.
-However, although they vary in size, they tend to be small (up to 2 cm) and numerous but heal without leaving any scars.
-In the generalised severe variant, blisters tend to occur in clusters, often healing to leave residual pigmentation.
-Thickened skin on the palms and soles can be a feature, especially in the generalised severe type of EB simplex.
+The blisters of typical EBS look the same as the blisters that anyone can get as the result of friction to the skin.
+However, although they vary in size, they tend to be small (usually less than 1 cm) and numerous but heal without leaving any scars.
+In severe EBS, blisters tend to occur in clusters, often healing to leave residual pigmentation (a dark area of skin).
+The skin on the palms and soles may be thicker, especially in the severe type of EB simplex.
 Thickened deformed nails may also develop.

 How will epidermolysis bullosa simplex be diagnosed?

 In older children and adults, the diagnosis of EB simplex can usually be made on the basis of the individual’s history (especially if other family members are affected) and the distribution of the blisters.
-Occasionally, if there is uncertainty about the diagnosis, particularly in infants your dermatologist may suggest taking a small sample of skin for more detailed microscopic examination.
-A blood test may be suggested to look for abnormalities of the genes likely to be involved.
+Occasionally, if there is uncertainty about the diagnosis, particularly in infants, a dermatologist may suggest taking a small sample of skin for more detailed examination under a microscope.
+A blood test may also be suggested to look for changes (mutations) of the genes likely to be involved.